 Since most of the islands are small and close together, once you're in the Yasawas you're only a short boat ride between different islands and can stay at a couple of places.
 But if you only have a short holiday, stay on one island because 'Fiji Time' can turn what should be a 15min island transfer into 1.5hrs so don't overdo the inter-island travel.

 For the ultimate in flexibility go for a 'Bula Pass' that will let you wander thru the Mamanucas and Yasawas, staying where/when you like for 7-21 days.
 See http://www.awesomefiji.com/passes-bula.aspx

 The snorkelling and diving in the Yasawas is excellent - shallow, coral sand bottoms, big walls, and the coral is still in good condition.

 The Mamanucas are better known for their surf breaks though you can still get some good surfing in the Yasawas, there just aren't surfing-specific resorts there. over 7 years ago

-i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ about 5 years ago
+i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ over 5 years ago